Carver: PineGate’s “dual use” arsenic solar panel poles

 Tremont Street: 57 acres, thousands of arsenic treated poles for 12,393 solar panels & lithium ion batteries in cranberry bog

 On January 14, 2022, a homeowner abutting PineGate’s dual use solar project using arsenic treated timber poles sued the Carver Conservation Commission and PineGate Renewables.
-The lawsuit demands transparency and accountability from the Carver Conservation Commission.
+The lawsuit demanded transparency and accountability from the Carver Conservation Commission.
 The public should not have to sue to get a straight answer and information about this crisis situation.
 PineGate admits arsenic is leaching into the soil.
 It will migrate to the groundwater.
 Instead of following the law, the Conservation Commission is fighting the lawsuit.
 It was required submit the entire record, all the documents, to the court for its review.
 Instead it omitted key documents.
+Eventually, the team of high priced experts hired by Pine Gate to fight the lawsuit were able to convince the court there was no potential harm which resulted in a loss on legal standing.

 In Fall, 2021, public outcry against the arsenic poles forced the Conservation Commission to act.
 Grassroots activists exposed the threats to public health, water and cranberry crops from PineGate’s copper-chromated arsenic poles PineGate.
 With a wink and a nod and another closed door deal, the Carver Conservation Commission issued an order allowing PineGate to change the plans a second time – this time proposing to replace all 3,400 arsenic poles with concrete poles.
 The Conservation Commission violated the Wetlands Protection Act and Town Bylaw a second time.